Automatic Reasoning on Recursive Data-Structures with Sharing

 Bornat et al. \cite{bornat04space} present a pioneering SL-based approach for reasoning about data structures with intrinsic sharing.
 The attempt results in ``dauntingly subtle'' \cite{bornat04space} definitions and verifications.
 Thus it is unclear how to automate such proofs.

 Explicit naming of heaps naturally emerged as extensions of SL \cite{duck13heaps}.
 Reynolds \cite{reynolds03course} conjectured that referring explicitly to the current heap in specifications would allow better handles on data structures with sharing.
-One major advance of this paper over \cite{duck13heaps} is in providing a proof method for propagating and reasoning about recursive definitions.
+We advance \cite{duck13heaps} with a proof method for propagating and reasoning about recursive definitions.
 More specifically, we now considered \emph{entailments} between such definitions, whereas \cite{duck13heaps} only considered simple safety properties, which can be translated to the satisfiability problem restricted to non-recursive definitions.
 But more importantly, it is this current paper that fully realizes Reynolds' conjecture by connecting the explicit subheaps to the global heap ($\cal{M}$) with the concept of heap reality and formalizing the concepts of ``evolution'' and ``enclosure''.
 This leads to a new frame rule, and consequently enables local reasoning.

 \floatstyle{plain} \restylefloat{figure}